Media Studies Curriculum

 An introduction to media theory that explores ways to observe, explain, and predict the role and place of media in society and culture.
 3 credits.

-MDS 245 - Introduction of Mass Media
+MDS 245 - Introduction to Media Studies

-An overview of the historical and social contexts of mass media.
+Provides an introduction to the field by exploring an overview of the historical and social contexts of mass media.
 Emphasis on the experience and comparative analysis of various media.
 3 credits.

 MDS 280 - Media Issues and Problems